Prompting Power-Up: Beginner’s Guide to Talking to AI

 Give me blog post ideas.

-Act like a helpful content strategist.
+Act like a content strategist.
 Generate 5 blog post ideas about using simple AI tools for everyday tasks aimed at absolute beginners with no technical skills.
 Format as a numbered list with a brief description for each idea.

 Conclusion: You’ve Got the Power!